-Thank you.
-Good morning.
 Maybe for Naveen.
 Just on the content spending front, you talked about the dividend saving the company a lot of money.
-But, obviously, cash content spending is your biggest cash outflow.
+But obviously, cash content spending is your biggest cash outflow.
 Can you give us any guidance on how you see cash content spending over time?
-That seems like another big lever.
-Could that decline?

-And then, just back on the dividend timing.
+That seems like another big lever, could that decline and then just back on the dividend's timing.
 I mean, I hear you on the macro, but you guys are also talking about the ad market getting better.
 You just mentioned your affiliate revenues improving.
 The ad market has been weak for a while.
-Were there other catalysts that the board and the management team looked at that determined this was the right time to cut the dividend by this magnitude because a lot of these headwinds, I think, have been around for some time now.
+Were there other catalysts that the Board and the management team looked at that determined this was the right time to cut the dividend by this magnitude because a lot of these headwinds, I think, have been around for some time now.
 I just wanted to see if you had any more to add.
-Thanks a lot.